danielzk107/OOP_Ex2/README.md

 ## Performance

 In terms of speed and effiecency, we consider our project to be mostly optimal, since it uses dynamic programming almost exclusively.
-However, that comes at the cost of space effiecency and capability: when ran using a random graph of size 1000 with an average of 20 edges per node, the program found the centre of the graph in less than 100 milliseconds; when ran using a graph ten times larger, the program found the centre of the graph in less than 5 seconds; But when ran using a graph of size 100000 or larger, the program threw a heap error for a lack of memmory.
+However, that comes at the cost of space effiecency and capability: when ran using a random graph of size 1000 with an average of 20 edges per node, the program found the centre of the graph in less than 100 milliseconds; when ran using a graph ten times larger, the program found the centre of the graph in less than 5 seconds; But when ran using a graph of size 100000 or larger, the program threw a heap error for a lack of memory.
 In the future, we will ponder this dilema of effiecency vs capacity in more depth, in order to have a truly optimal system.

 ## How to install and run